jameshay218/virosolver/README.md

 ## Setup
 ------------
 This package uses the `lazymcmc` R package, which is used for the MCMC procedure.
 This is easy to do with `devtools::install_github("jameshay218/lazymcmc")`. *However*, for many of the analyses, a separate branch implementing parallel tempering is needed.
-I'd recommend you set this up as follows:
-  - Install the `lazymcmc` base package using `devtools::install_github` as above.
-Any time this version is used, `library(lazymcmc)` is called.
-  - Clone the `parallel_tempering` branch from [here](https://github.com/jameshay218/lazymcmc/tree/parallel_tempering).
-Whenever this version is needed, then `devtools::load_all("PATH TO LAZYMCMC PARALLEL TEMPERING REPO")` is called instead.
+This can be installed using `devtools::install_github("jameshay218/lazymcmc@parallel_tempering")`.

 A number of generic R packages are also used throughout:
 ```r